 Amazon gift voucher offers

 Zeek is a handy app and website to get a little money off someone’s unwanted gift card, and Amazon occasionally features.

-At the moment there are quite a few £100 Amazon vouchers.
+At the moment there are quite a few £25 or £100 Amazon vouchers.
 They don’t have a discount, but the code above will save you money – 12% on the £25 card.
 Though watch out for any sneaky transaction charges which have started to creep in.

 If Amazon codes aren’t available, have a look at the other retailers including John Lewis, iTunes and ASOS.